cis5710/cis5710-homework/hw2b-cla/README.md

 Finally, you will build the 32-bit adder module `CarryLookaheadAdder`.
 Use the `gp1`, `gp4` and `gp8` modules to build your CLA tree and to compute the final sum.
 Our `CarryLookaheadAdder` solution is about 30 lines of code.

-You can test your `CarryLookaheadAdder` module via `MAKEFLAGS=-j4 pytest --exitfirst --capture=no testbench.py -k runCocotbTestsCla`.
+You can test your `CarryLookaheadAdder` module via `pytest --exitfirst --capture=no testbench.py -k runCocotbTestsCla`.

 The autograder will run both the CLA and gp4 tests.
-You can do this yourself via the command `MAKEFLAGS=-j4 pytest --exitfirst --capture=no testbench.py`
+You can do this yourself via the command `pytest --exitfirst --capture=no testbench.py`

 ## Submitting your code